Masai Mara

 Day Four: Arrow Glacier Camp – Crater

-From the arrow glacier camp the trail is made up off steep scree and rocky outcrops requiring a scramble lead up the Western Breach to the crater floor (5700m).
-This day will be the toughest challenge by far.
-After snowfalls the route can become icy and in these conditions an ice axe or ski stick may be required.
+The trail from the Arrow Glacier Camp consists of steep scree and rocky outcrops, which require a scramble to ascend the Western Breach and reach the crater floor at 5700m.
+This day presents the toughest challenge of the journey.
+After snowfalls, the route can become icy and in these conditions, an ice axe or ski stick may be necessary.

-When reaching the crater rim, you will be astonished by the view of snow and glaciers.
-Visible to your left is the Northern ice fields of Kilimanjaro with the furtwangler glacier in front of you.
-Walk past this glacier to the Crater camp, situated at the crater rim.
-If time permits, you can climb to the ash pit (1 ½ hour).
+Upon reaching the crater rim, you will be amazed by the breathtaking view of snow and glaciers.
+To the left, the Northern ice fields of Kilimanjaro and the Furtwangler Glacier will be visible.
+Walking past this glacier will lead you to the Crater Camp, situated at the crater rim.

 [Time: 5 hours] 4800m – 5700m